Skip to content

 When you open the repository, VS Code prompts you to “Reopen in Container.”
 Accept this to get the fully configured environment.
 See Getting Started for details.

 GitHub Copilot is an AI coding assistant built into VS Code.
-This project requires a Copilot Pro+ or Copilot Enterprise license (verified during pre-event setup).
+This project uses Copilot to accelerate platform engineering practices — from requirements capture to IaC generation.
+APEX requires a GitHub Copilot Business or Enterprise license — other SKUs do not include the required functionality.
+See GitHub Copilot Plans and pre-event setup.

 Copilot works in three main modes, each suited to different tasks: